helios-yamet/Fitness-Station/test.md

 while attempt <= 5:
 ```

-To test the above functionality, I made test order using a test card number taken from stripe testing documents: https://stripe.com/docs/testing
+To test the above functionality, I made test order using a test card number
+- 4242 4242 4242 4242
+- month(any)
+- CVC(any)
+- zip(any)

+taken from stripe testing documents: https://stripe.com/docs/testing
 and then check the stripe webhook response:

-*